notaryproject/notaryproject.dev/content/en/docs/tutorials/trust-policy.md

 }
 ```

-Use `notation verify` to verify the image using the *audit* verification level and *audit-example2* trust store and confirm it succeeds while logging the missing certificate.
+Use `notation verify` to verify the image using the *audit* verification level and *missing-example* trust store and confirm it succeeds while logging the missing certificate.

 ```console
 $ notation verify $IMAGE